mcorbe/talemo/docs/technical-implementation.md

 ## 14. Conclusion & Next Steps

 This technical implementation document provides a comprehensive roadmap for building the Talemo platform.
-The architecture is designed to be scalable, secure, and maintainable, with a focus on mobile-first user experience and AI-powered content generation.
+The architecture is designed to be scalable, secure, and maintainable, with a focus on mobile-first user experience, AI-powered content generation, and multi-tenant governance.
+The implementation aligns with the PRD requirements, particularly the emphasis on tenant isolation, profile-based permissions, and SECNUMCLOUD compliance.

+### Key Architectural Decisions:

+1. **Multi-Tenant Architecture**: Strict tenant isolation using PostgreSQL Row-Level Security and tenant-prefixed storage paths
+2. **Profile-Based Permissions**: Replacing traditional RBAC with a more flexible and manageable profile-based system
+3. **Identity Management**: Global uniqueness of identity provider credentials with tenant binding
+4. **Agent-Based Workflows**: Stateless, tenant-scoped agents for content generation, moderation, and personalization
+5. **Compliance-Ready Design**: Architecture mapped to SECNUMCLOUD controls with audit trails and immutable logs

 ### Immediate Next Steps:

-1. **Technical Validation**: Proof-of-concept for CrewAI + Celery integration
+1. **Technical Validation**: Proof-of-concept for CrewAI + Celery integration with tenant context
+2. **Multi-Tenant POC**: Validate Profile & RLS scaffold with sample load test
-2. **Development Environment**: Set up initial project structure and Docker environment
+3. **Development Environment**: Set up initial project structure and Docker environment
-3. **Team Onboarding**: Brief development team on architecture and roadmap
+4. **Team Onboarding**: Brief development team on architecture and roadmap
-4. **Sprint Planning**: Break down Phase 1 tasks into sprint-sized work items
+5. **Sprint Planning**: Break down Phase 1 tasks into sprint-sized work items
+6. **Compliance Mapping**: Map PRD controls to SECNUMCLOUD checklist; schedule external gap assessment

 The implementation will follow an agile approach, with regular reviews and adjustments to the plan as development progresses.